RESEARCH STARTER

 Each biosphere reserve has three parts.
 The main part of the reserve is meant strictly for conservation.
 It is not used for development, and it is meant to preserve the fragile natural habitat.
 The next part of the reserve is a buffer zone around the conservation land.
 This zone is often used for research, learning, and scientific monitoring.
 The third part, the transition zone, is outside the buffer zone.
 This is the part of the land where the most human activity takes place.
 The transition zone is also where people can create businesses that are socially and ecologically sustainable.

 The biosphere reserves are nominated by the countries in which they exist.
 Furthermore, the countries or states that own the areas maintain sovereignty over the biosphere reserves.
-By 2024, more than 769 sites existed across 136 countries.
+By 2025, 784 sites existed across 142 countries.
 The first biosphere reserves were named in the 1970s, and new reserves are added regularly.
-Sometimes countries request for the biosphere reserve designation to be removed from particular pieces of land.
-For example, in 2017 the United States requested to withdraw seventeen of its forty-seven reserves.
-Although withdrawing from the reserves is somewhat rare, it may happen when no humans live on the land or when the local population no longer supports the designation.
+Sometimes, countries request that the biosphere reserve designation be removed from particular pieces of land.
+For example, in 2017, the United States requested the withdrawal of seventeen reserves.
+Although withdrawals are uncommon, they may happen when sites no longer meet the network’s requirements, including the presence of resident communities in the transition area.

 One of the main focuses of the program is to promote sustainability through conservation in the biosphere reserves.
 Another focus of the program is to study the relationship between humans and the environment.
 The program identifies the way human activities affect the environment.
 It examines how human interaction affects biospheres, and it examines systematic effects of human behavior.
 The program also studies the ways changes in nature affect humans.
 For example, human actions have contributed to a loss of biodiversity.
 Research done on the biosphere reserves tells scientists more about how such changes affect humans.